-CJ 101.INTRODUCTION TO CRIMINAL JUSTICE
+CRIM 101.INTRODUCTION TO CRIMINOLOGY AND CRIMINAL JUSTICE

-Introduction to the discipline of criminal justice, its concepts, institutions, processes, and theories, as well as an exploration of the relationships between communities and criminal justice agencies.
-(General Education - Behavioral Science) Three semester hours.
+This course is an introduction to the discipline of criminology and criminal justice, its concepts, institutions, processes, and theories, as well as an exploration of the relationships between communities and criminal justice agencies.
+(General Education - Behavioral Science and Social Perspectives) Three semester hours.

-CJ 210.CORRECTIONS, PROBATION, AND PAROLE
+CRIM 210.CORRECTIONS, PROBATION, AND PAROLE

-This course explores the broad spectrum of the systems, processes, and people that constitute the field of corrections and examines the history of emergence and development of prisons and jails, probation, parole, and community-based corrections.
-Cross-listed with SOCI 210.
-Prerequisites: CJ 101, POLS 101, and SOCI 101.
+This course explores the broad spectrum of the systems, processes, and people that constitute the field of corrections and examines the history of the emergence and development of prisons and jails, probation, parole, and community-based corrections.
+Prerequisites: CRIM 101 or CJ 101, POLS 101, and SOCI 101.
 Three semester hours.

-CJ 214.AMERICAN CRIMINAL JUSTICE SYSTEM
+CRIM 214.AMERICAN CRIMINAL JUSTICE SYSTEM

 This course examines law enforcement systems and the practice of courts, police discretion, and the methods of dealing with suspects.
-Emphasis on criminal justice processes and the implication of criminal law in society.
-Crosslisted with SOCI 214.
-Prerequisites: CJ 101, POLS 101, and SOCI 101.
+Emphasis on criminal justice processes and the implication of criminal law in American society.
+Prerequisites: CRIM 101 or CJ 101, POLS 101, and SOCI 101.
 Three semester hours.

-CJ 250.COMMUNITY RELATIONS AND POLICING
+CRIM 250.COMMUNITY RELATIONS AND POLICING

 This course exposes students to the historical and current perspectives of the role of police in American society.
 Critical and controversial issues in modern policing will be explored.
-Cross-listed with SOCI 250.
-Prerequisites: CJ 101, POLS 101, and SOCI 101.
+Prerequisites: CRIM 101 or CJ 101, POLS 101, and SOCI 101.
 Three semester hours.

-CJ 271.SPECIAL TOPICS IN SOCIOLOGY OR CRIMINAL JUSTICE
+CRIM 271.TOPICS IN CRIMINOLOGY AND CRIMINAL JUSTICE

-Exploration of topics and issues not currently included in the criminal justice or sociology curriculum.
+This course provides exploration of topics and issues not currently included in the criminology curriculum.
 This course is designed as an experimental course covering in-depth studies of interest.
-May be taken for additional credit as topic changes.
-Cross-listed with SOCI 271.
-Prerequisites: CJ 101, POLS 101, and SOCI 101 or departmental approval.
+It may be taken for additional credit as the topic changes.
+Prerequisites: CRIM 101 or CJ 101, and POLS 101, and SOCI 101, or departmental approval.
 One to three semester hours.

-CJ 309.JUVENILE DELINQUENCY
+CRIM 309.JUVENILE DELINQUENCY

-The causes of juvenile delinquency, its extent and the variations in the laws, treatment of the delinquent and the significance of such factors as changing cultural patterns and teenage cultures.
-Prerequisites: CJ 101 and 3 additional hours of CJ coursework as well as SOCI 202.
+This course examines the causes of juvenile delinquency, its extent and the variation in laws, treatment of the delinquent, and the significance of such factors as changing cultural patterns and teenage cultures.
+Prerequisites: CRIM 101 or CJ 101 and 3 additional hours of CRIM or CJ coursework as well as SOCI 202.
 Three semester hours.

-CJ 350.ETHICS IN CRIMINAL JUSTICE AND CRIMINOLOGY
+CRIM 350.ETHICS IN CRIMINOLOGY AND CRIMINAL JUSTICE

-This course addresses current and future ethical and moral issues facing criminal justice and criminology.
+This course addresses current and future ethical and moral issues facing criminology and criminal justice.
 It includes exploration of how these issues are influenced through political and social policies as well as personal values.
-Prerequisites: CJ 101 and 3 additional hours of CJ coursework as well as SOCI 202.
+Prerequisites: CRIM 101 or CJ 101 and 3 additional hours of CRIM or CJ coursework as well as SOCI 202.
 Three semester hours.

-CJ 371.SPECIAL TOPICS IN SOCIOLOGY OR CRIMINAL JUSTICE
+CRIM 371.SPECIAL TOPICS IN CRIMINOLOGY AND CRIMINAL JUSTICE

-This course explores topics and issues not currently included in the criminal justice or sociology curriculum.
-This course explores emergent areas within sociology or criminology as informed by theory.
-May be taken for additional credit as topic changes.
-Cross-listed with SOCI 371.
-Prerequisites: CJ 101, POLS 101, and SOCI 101 or departmental approval.
+This course is an exploration of topics and issues not currently included in the criminology curriculum.
+This course explores emergent areas within criminology as informed by theory.
+It may be taken for additional credit as the topic changes.
+Prerequisites: CRIM 101 or CJ 101, and POLS 101, and SOCI 101, or departmental approval.
 One to three semester hours.

-CJ 390.CURRENT POLICY ISSUES IN CRIMINOLOGY
+CRIM 390.CURRENT POLICY ISSUES IN CRIMINOLOGY

 This course examines policy issues in contemporary criminology.
 Instructors may focus on one or more topics such as: addictions, alcohol and drugs, cybersecurity, domestic violence, gambling, human trafficking, victims and victimization, alternatives to incarceration, policing practices and procedures, and court rulings.
-May be taken for additional credit as topic changes.
-Prerequisites: CJ 101 and 3 additional hours of CJ coursework as well as SOCI 202.
+This may be taken for additional credit as the topic changes.
+Prerequisites: CRIM 101 or CJ 101 and 3 additional hours of CRIM or CJ coursework as well as SOCI 202.
 Three semester hours.